conda/conda/docs/source/build_tutorials/pkgs2.rst

 Bld.bat doesn't need the shebang, because it only has to work on Windows.
 But it must be formatted differently, and needs the command that tells it to exit if it encounters an error.

-NOTE: In bld.bat, it is best practices to add the ``if errorlevel 1 exit 1`` so if the build fails, the command fails.
+NOTE: In bld.bat, the best practice is to to add the ``if errorlevel 1 exit 1`` so if the build fails, the command fails.

 Save this new file ``bld.bat`` to the same directory where you put your new ``meta.yaml`` and ``build.sh`` files.